Get off the beaten path and beyond the usual tourist highlights with these fun and unusual things to do in Paris…

 Recommended by: Clemens, Travellers Archive

-Paris is always a good idea, that’s true.
-But it’s a fact that it can be super crowded and full of tourists at times.
-We found the perfect spot to spend an evening on your own but still super french: right at Point de Seine in the park Square Bare which is basically a tiny island in the river Seine.
+Paris can be super crowded and full of tourists at times.
+We found the perfect spot to spend an evening on your own and enjoy some laid-back, local vibes.
+Square Barye is a lovely park on a tiny island in the River Seine, near the Pont de Sully.

-It’s located opposite the Institut du Monde Arabe and the ideal spot for a sundowner.
-Simply bring some cheese, wine and music and watch the tourist boats pass by while you have a chilled and oh so french evening on your own.
+It’s located opposite the Institut du Monde Arabe and is the ideal spot for a sundowner.
+Simply bring some cheese, wine and music and watch the tourist boats pass by while you have a chilled and oh-so-French evening on your own.
 It’s the best!
-Pro tip: On some evenings you can watch some people dance tango on the other side.
-How romantic!

 16 – Sail an Electric Boat Along the Parisian Canals